dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 Summary
 -------

-_Terror on the Cattaro_ pits your player characters against South African poachers and the terrified, starving gorillas they're trying to smuggle to Chicago's [Lincoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo).
+_Terror on the Cattaro_ pits your players' characters against South African poachers and the terrified, starving gorillas they're trying to smuggle to Chicago's [Lincoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo).

-It's 1923; the players' characters are aboard the _[S.S.
-Cattaro](https://en.wikipedia.org/wiki/SS_Frontier_(1922))_, bound for Chicago, Illinois from Durban, South Africa.
-Four days into the six-day, trans-Atlantic journey, poached gorillas escape from the cargo hold, kill a passenger, and throw the ship's passengers and crew into a panic.
+It's 1923; the players' characters are aboard the [_S.S.
+Cattaro_](https://en.wikipedia.org/wiki/SS_Frontier_(1922)), bound for Chicago, Illinois from Durban, South Africa.
+Four days into the six-day, trans-Atlantic journey, the gorillas escape from the cargo hold, kill a passenger, and throw the ship's passengers and crew into a panic.